jindrichmynarz/dissertation/parts/data_preparation.md

 Data preparation constitutes a fundamental part of the work presented in this thesis.

 Pay-as-you-go integration
+At many stages of data preparation we needed to compromise data quality due to the effort required to achieve it.
+We are explicit about the involved trade-offs, because it helps understand the complexity of the data preparation endeavour, which is mostly misrepresented as a straightforward affair.

 Partially integrated data is unsuitable for analysis in public media.
 Probabilistic hypotheses don't fit journalism: cannot make possibly untrue claims.

 We practice separation of concerns.